niranjanakella/0rator/README.md

 - Ensure voice files are in the `voices/` directory
 - Check that the voice name matches exactly (case-sensitive)

+**"Stop functionality not working"**
+- Ensure the application has focus or accessibility permissions
+- Try pressing Escape key while TTS is actively playing
+- Check terminal logs for any error messages

 ### Performance Optimization

 - **GPU Usage**: Automatic CUDA detection, falls back to CPU